-ince it opened nine months ago, Kentish Town Road’s independent record store has blossomed into a little bunker of eclectic music, stimulating conversation and quality coffee.
+ince it opened in 2018, Kentish Town Road’s independent record store has blossomed into a little bunker of eclectic music, stimulating conversation and quality coffee.

 The slick interiors, killer sound system and heaving collection of new and used records attract a steady flow of regulars, from first-time vinyl procurers to seasoned collectors.